Karoly/Tamblyn–Happer Dialogue on Global Warming

-Beginning February 15, 2016, and continuing through the summer, TheBestSchools.org will host an in-depth dialogue on global warming (climate change) between eminent scientists David Karoly and William Happer.
+Beginning February 15, 2016, TheBestSchools.org began hosting an in-depth dialogue on global warming (climate change) between eminent scientists David Karoly and William Happer.

 Dr. Karoly is a Professor of Atmospheric Science in the School of Earth Sciences and the ARC Centre of Excellence for Climate System Science at the University of Melbourne.
 An internationally recognized expert in climate change and climate variability, he was heavily involved in the preparation of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) released in 2007, as well as other reports.
 Karoly received his Ph.D. from the University of Reading in the UK.
 He is co-author with Dayton G. Vincent of Meteorology of the Southern Hemisphere (American Meteorological Society, 1999).